stonepros/stone/doc/releases/mimic.rst

 - *Dashboard*:

-  * The (read-only) Ceph manager dashboard introduced in Ceph Luminous has been replaced with a new implementation inspired by and derived from the `openATTIC <https://openattic.org>`_ Ceph management tool, providing a drop-in replacement offering a :ref:`number of additional management features <mgr-dashboard>`.
+  * The (read-only) Stone manager dashboard introduced in Stone Luminous has been replaced with a new implementation inspired by and derived from the `openATTIC <https://openattic.org>`_ Stone management tool, providing a drop-in replacement offering a :ref:`number of additional management features <mgr-dashboard>`.